Joseph Bernard Brunini: Early life

 Joseph Brunini was born on July 24, 1909, in Vicksburg, Mississippi, the sixth child of John and Blanche (née Stein) Brunini.
 John Brunini was the son of Italian immigrants and worked as a lawyer, founding the law firm Brunini, Grantham, Grower & Hewes; Blanche Brunini was Jewish.

 After attending St. Aloysius High School in Vicksburg, Joseph Brunini studied at Georgetown University in Washington, D.C., obtaining a Bachelor of Arts degree in 1930.
 He then furthered his studies in Rome at the Pontifical North American College and the Pontifical Urbaniana University, earning a Bachelor of Sacred Theology degree in 1931.

 Priesthood

 While in Rome, Brunini was ordained to the priesthood for the Diocese of Natchez by Cardinal Francesco Selvaggiani on December 5, 1933.

 Following his return to the United States, the diocese assigned Brunini as a curate at St. Mary's Cathedral Parish in Natchez, Mississippi.
 He was later sent to Washington D.C to complete his graduate studies at the Catholic University of America, obtaining a Doctor of Canon Law degree in 1937.

 Bishop Richard Oliver Gerow named him as chancellor of the diocese in 1941 and rector of St. Mary's Cathedral in 1943.
 The Vatican raised Brunini to the rank of privy chamberlain in 1944 and domestic prelate in 1948.
-The diocese assigned Brunini as pastor of St. Peter's Church in Jackson, Mississippi, in 1949.Gerow in 1951 him as his vicar general.
+The diocese assigned Brunini as pastor of St. Peter's Church in Jackson, Mississippi, in 1949.
+In 1951, Gerow promoted him to vicar general.